SomeWeekendReading/someweekendreading.github.io/_posts/2021-07-12-really-republicans.md

 you just try it out.

-Besides, the view from the laser space station is _stupendous._  Pretty good pastrami at the canteen, too &mdash; you might like it.
+Besides, the view from the laser space station is _stupendous._  Pretty good pastrami at the canteen, too.
+You might like it?

 ---